-Few days back, a panic-stricken couple appeared in Punjab and Haryana High Court, saying that their lives are in grave danger.
-Their crime was simply marrying against wishes of few close ones.
-Couple staying in protection home feared that they will be killed in 'classic way' of honor killing, as soon as they will step out.
-How shameful what is happening and still we claim to be modern and advance people.
-Our organizations, social, political and religious groups are keeping mum on the issue.
-Brutal killings are being done in the name of upholding family honor.
+A few days back, a panic-stricken couple appeared in Punjab and Haryana High Court, saying that their lives are in grave danger.
+Their crime was marrying against the wishes of few close ones.
+Couples staying in protection homes feared that they would be killed in the 'classic way' of honour killing as soon as they step out.
+How shameful what is happening, and still, we claim to be modern and advance people.
+Our organizations, social, political, and religious groups are keeping mum on the issue.
+Brutal killings are being made in the name of upholding family honour.

-In one of the latest cases, 20-year-old youth, who belonged to a Dalit family, who had tried to elope with a girl from the land-owning Jat community, was allegedly kidnapped and murdered by his girl friend's family members in Ludhiana district on 4th July.
-His body was found on the bank of a canal in Badni village in Moga district of Punjab.
+In one of the latest cases, a 20-year-old youth, who belonged to a Dalit family, who had tried to elope with a girl from the land-owning Jat community, was allegedly kidnapped and murdered by his girlfriend's family members in Ludhiana district on 4th July.
+His body was found on the bank of a canal in Badni village in the Moga district of Punjab.
 He was missing after eloping with the girl.
-Acting on the complaint of the boy's family, the girl's three relatives were arrested and upon questioning they revealed having taken the boy to Badni area and murdering him.
+Acting on the complaint of the boy's family, the girl's three relatives were arrested, and upon questioning, they revealed having taken the boy to the Badni area and murdering him.
 A case of murder against the trio has been registered.

 In another instance of the ghastly crime, a man named Pardeep was murdered by around 10 people, including his wife's brother, in Nawanshahar on June 26.
 Pardeep had married Balwinder Kaur, who belonged to a different caste, in February this year.
-In Bhullar village of Amritsar district, a young couple was brutally killed with sharp edged weapons by girl’s family members.
-Later on their bodies were thrown at an isolated place.
-They were from same caste and were going around with each other for last few months.
+In Bhullar village of Amritsar district, a young couple was brutally killed with sharp-edged weapons by a girl’s family members.
+Later on, their bodies were thrown at an isolated place.
+They were from the same caste and were going around with each other for the last few months.

-Very recently on 7th July, a 22-year-old youth was killed allegedly by the parents of the girl with whom he had eloped two years ago, in Nathuchahal village of the district Kapurthala.
-Body of Kuldip Singh, bearing several injury marks was found in fields near Nathuchahal village, where the girl lived.
-As reports say, Kuldip had affair with girl and in 2009 had eloped with her.
-On complaint of kidnapping, he was arrested and remained in jail for 11 months before being acquitted by the court.
+Very recently, on 7th July, a 22-year-old youth was killed allegedly by the parents of the girl with whom he had eloped two years ago, in Nathuchahal village of the district Kapurthala.
+The body of Kuldip Singh, bearing several injury marks, was found in fields near Nathuchahal village, where the girl lived.
+As reports say, Kuldip had an affair with a girl and in 2009 had eloped with her.
+On the kidnapping complaint, he was arrested and remained in jail for 11 months before being acquitted by the court.
 Later boy’s family sold their property and moved to Uttar Pradesh, another state.
-He came to meet the girl and was spotted by parents of girl and was killed.
+He came to meet the girl and was spotted by the parents of the girl and was killed.

 Protection Centres in Punjab:

-In order to prevent and keep check on practice of honour killing, government has created protection centres at district level in Punjab.
+To prevent and keep a check on honour killing, the government has created protection centres at the district level in Punjab.
 These centres are established to give protection to newly married couples who had married outside their castes.
-Where newly couples feel danger to their lives, they will be given protection besides boarding and lodging for the period of six weeks after the marriage in these protection centres.
-No doubt it’s a good step at administration level but there is a lot to be done in this direction.
+Where newly couples feel the danger to their lives, they will be given protection besides boarding and lodging for the period of six weeks after the marriage in these protection centres.
+No doubt it’s a good step at the administration level, but there is a lot to be done in this direction.
 Government has to become more proactive.
 Providing shelters to runaway couples and mere protection will not serve the purpose.

 Willingness and Actions are required:

-On the other side, a little hope can be seen in Home ministry’s step to constitute a Group of Ministers to debate the need of amending the IPC ( Indian Penal Code) or a separate law on honour killings.
-In my opinion, a separate law is immediate need to tackle this crime.
-Separate courts should be formed to handle cases on priority basis.
-NGOs and other social and religious bodies can play their role in educating masses against honour killing.
-We are people having faith in humanity and we cannot tolerate such inhumane practice.
+On the other side, a little hope can be seen in the Home ministry’s step to constitute a Group of Ministers to debate the need of amending the IPC ( Indian Penal Code) or a separate law on honour killings.
+In my opinion, a separate law is an immediate need to tackle this crime.
+Separate courts should be formed to handle cases on a priority basis.
+NGOs and other social and religious bodies can play their role in educating the masses against honour killing.
+We are people having faith in humanity, and we cannot tolerate such inhumane practices.

-Source Reference: Note: Article is written in July, 2011, so all dates belongs to 2011
+Source Reference: Note: The article is written in July 2011, so all dates belong to 2011